makinarocks/awesome-industrial-machine-datasets/description/Steel/Steel Plates Faults Data Set.md

 | ------------------- | -------------------- | ---- | ---- |
 | 1941                | 27                   |      |      |

+(Faults.NNA data)

 There are 34 fields.
 The first 27 fields describe some kind of steel plate faults seen in images

-The last 7 columns are one hot encoded classes, i.e. if the plate fault is classified as "Stains" there will be a 1 in that column and 0's n the other columns.
-If you are unfamiliar with one hot encoding, just know that the last seven columns are your class labels.
+The last 7 columns are one hot encoded classes, i.e. if the plate fault is classified as "Stains" there will be a 1 in that column and 0's in the other columns.
+If you are unfamiliar with one hot encoding, **just know that the last seven columns are your class labels.**

 Every dataset record represents a superficial fault of a stainless steel leaf.
 There are 6 different typologies of faults.
 The fault description is constituted by 27 indicators representing the geometric shape of the fault